The Mitten (folk tale): Translations

 The Mitten was translated into various languages, including English, Japanese, Azerbaijani, French, German and Russian.

 One of the most popular versions of The Mitten retold in English is by Jan Brett.

 In popular culture

 In 1996 a Ukrainian Animated Film Studio Ukranimafilm released a cartoon The Mitten (N. Marchenkova, а scriptwriter and director).

-In 2001 the Ukrainian government released a Ukrainian Fairy Tale series of stamps, including The Mitten.
+In 2001, Ukrposhta, the postal service of Ukraine, released a Ukrainian Fairy Tale series of stamps, including The Mitten.